-The Criterion Collection: The Last Temptation of Christ Blu-ray review
+The Last Temptation of Christ: Criterion Collection Blu-ray review

 Martin Scorsese’s most provocative film, The Last Temptation of Christ arrives on Blu-ray this week courtesy of the Criterion Collection.
 Based on the 1955 novel by Nikos Kazantzakis, the film attracted enormous controversy on its release for depicting Christ as an actual man, who in his moment of death is tempted to come down off the cross, and live a normal life with a wife and children.